 Meet our inquisitive hyenas!

 Who runs the world!?
 Girls!
-Well in the life of a Spotted Hyena clan this is certainly the case.
-Our five beautiful Spotted Hyena at Monarto live in a matriarchal hierarchy, meaning the girls rank higher than the boys.
+Well in the life of a Spotted Hyena clan, this is certainly the case.
+Our seven beautiful Spotted Hyena at Monarto live in a matriarchal hierarchy, meaning the girls rank higher than the boys.

 Kigali, our eldest female, was born in the wild in Kruger National Park in 1997.
 Since arriving at Monarto in 2007 Kigali has given birth to five cubs.
-She is our highest ranked dominant female and lives with her granddaughter Thandiwe and Piltengi.
-Male hyena Piltengi was born at Singapore Zoo in 2004 before heading to Monarto in 2007.
-Piltengi has a beautiful personality with amazing energy.
-He has the loudest giggle and gets incredibly excited around dinner time.
-Piltengi is very inquisitive and intelligent which shines through with the training we do with him.
+She is our highest ranked dominant female and lives with her granddaughter Thandiwe.

 One of Kigali’s daughters, Forest, is now the leader of her own clan with hyena male Gamba.
 Forest has also bred successfully giving birth to two cubs, including one born through Australia’s first hyena caesarean section in 2013.
 The procedure was hugely successful and her son has developed into a tough little guy who now lives at National Zoo and Aquarium in Canberra with his half bother.